 Storytelling is the way the mind knows itself, and that means every human being is a storyteller.
 I always did love to tell funny stories.
 When I was young I didn’t think about the grand meaning of it, or understand the architecture of it, much less the psychology of it.
 But as I got older, I got curious about this aspect of myself and of everyone else.
 So, yes, it’s very important to me.
 And the humor, well, it’s the sugar that keeps people listening.
 For me it’s essential.

-“Julia Sweeney: Older and Wider” performs through March 18 at Judy’s Beat Lounge at The Second City, 230 W. North Ave., Chicago.
-For tickets and more information, visit secondcity.com.
+“Julia Sweeney: Older and Wider” performs through May 30 at Second City’s e.t.c. stage in Chicago.
+For tickets, visit secondcity.com.